What is On-Page SEO?

 Key Components of On-Page SEO

-The actual URL of your page is important to your SEO strategy.
+The actual URL of your page is important to your on-page SEO strategy.
 The ideal URL should be as short as possible, but contain targeting keywords.
 Finding a balance between the two will ensure your URL is search engine friendly.

 <title>What is On-Page SEO?</title>